nxskok/pasias/docs/16-ordinal-nominal-response.md

 1, 2 and 3 respectively.
 (That was easy!)

-(h) Normally, I would give you a tidied-up data set.
+(d) Normally, I would give you a tidied-up data set.
 But I figure you could use some practice tidying this one up.
 As the codebook shows, there are some numerical codes for missing values, and we want to omit those.